China's Ant highlights distinction between NFTs and cryptocurrencies

 “Are NFTs virtual currencies?
 Or, are NFTs certificates for virtual currencies?
 And more importantly, are NFTs securities?
 These are the questions that no major digital economy’s legislature has ever answered,” Ma said.

-In addition to app images, NFT digital artworks are also auctioned on Ant’s Alipay platform.
+In addition to app images, NFT digital artworks are also auctioned on Alibaba’s platform that can be accessed by Ant’s Alipay app.
 AntChain said in product agreements that it provides blockchain technologies to NFT products.

+The artworks are copied in storage space designated by AntChain, and are marked with distinct, blockchain-based certificates that define ownership of the digital assets.

 China has over the past month intensified a campaign against cryptocurrency trading and mining, part of efforts to fend off financial risks.